ngjunsiang/laymansguide-src/season11/issue140/issue140.md

 One thing that makes it difficult to share memory is that the CPU and GPU have to “speak the same language”; they need a common shared understanding of the workflow involved in passing data through shared memory.

 This is easier to develop when a single company has control over both CPU and GPU designs.
 This is not always the case; many smartphones have CPU designs from one company and GPU designs from another!

-The Apple A-series processors used GPUs from a graphics company called Imagination Technologies, designed by their PowerVR division.
+For instance, the Apple A-series processors initially used GPUs from a graphics company called Imagination Technologies, designed by their PowerVR division.
 With a CPU and GPU from different teams, working in different ways, shared memory is not likely to happen[^1].

 [^1]: What about other companies that had control over the CPU and GPU designs?
 Such as AMD, Samsung, Qualcomm, ...?
 It’s a long story, and not really suitable for a layman newsletter.
 Sorry.